nszumowski/game-night-manager/README.md

 ## TODO

 - [ ] **Implement some form of caching for api queries - store search results even if not in database?**
-- [ ] **Implement image caching - clear images viewed less than a month ago? unless a new version is in search or import? store locally?**
+- [ ] **Implement image caching - clear game images viewed less than a month ago? unless a new version is in search or import? store locally?**
 - [ ] Move common components to a shared library
 - [ ] Turn game list into a Component to reuse on my games and friend profiles
 - [ ] Update stored game data from BGG API if changed during a search or import
-- [ ] Fix - Menu update when logged in/out
-- [ ] Profile - User image upload and display in profiles and user search
-- [ ] Profile - BGG name field
-- [ ] Profile - Update button should allow editing for all profile fields, not just email
 - [ ] Profile - Update/Forgot Password functionality
 - [ ] Emails for friend requests and game night invitations
 - [ ] Games - Pull number of players and playtime from BGG API